shahadRah/register-early-career-teachers-public/documentation/service-rules/lead-provider-users.md

 ## Release management and provider engagement

 Release management is crucial to ensure that Lead Providers have a positive experience when adopting the changes for our API.
 It's the DfE's responsibility to ensure that providers are `well-informed`, `prepared` and `supported` throughout the release.
 This ensures that the delivery of the ECF training is not impacted.

-### Breaking Changes

-When introducing breaking changes, we recognise the potential impact on providers, our approach includes:
+For any changes breaking or non-breaking LPDOB:

 - Engage with providers as early as possible, ensuring they have visibility of the upcoming changes and are consulted.
-- Detailed specifications, release note and updated guidance are shared as soon as they are available.
+- Share detailed specifications, release note and updated guidance are shared as soon as they are available.
 This helps providers assess the impact on their systems and plan necessary updates.
-- Attending check-ins and engaging with technical teams for lead providers to walk through the changes, answer questions, and gather feedback on any implementation concerns.
+- Attend check-ins and engaging with technical teams for lead providers to walk through the changes, answer questions, and gather feedback on any implementation concerns.
-- We release the updated API into the sandbox environment, allowing providers to conduct testing and validate integrations before changes go live.
+- Release the updated API into the sandbox environment, allowing providers to conduct testing and validate integrations before changes go live.
-- API Logs are monitored to see error and success rates on the new/affected endpoint

-### Non-Breaking Changes

-For non-breaking changes, such as adding new optional fields or introducing features that do not require immediate action from providers.
-Our approach includes:

-- Engage with providers to ensure they are aware of new capabilities and can plan for adoption
-- Update our API documentation and issue a release note with the changes
+- For breaking changes, retrieve feedback from providers on their timelines to integrate and test.

+We appreciate that these changes can have huge ramifications on their integrations and thus their ability to deliver of the ECF policy.

 ## Versioning and Managing Changes